Close icon

 This metric tracks the aging of outstanding accounts receivable, indicating the clinic's ability to collect payments in a timely manner.
 Monitoring AR aging helps identify overdue accounts and implement strategies to improve collections.

-Collections Rate: The percentage of billed charges collected by the clinic reflects the effectiveness of billing and collections processes.
+The percentage of billed charges collected by the clinic reflects the effectiveness of billing and collections processes.
 Improving the collections rate involves streamlining billing processes, optimizing payer contracts, and implementing effective collections strategies.

-Provider Productivity: Measures the productivity of individual healthcare providers in terms of patient visits, procedures performed, or services rendered.
+Measures the productivity of individual healthcare providers in terms of patient visits, procedures performed, or services rendered.
 Increasing provider productivity can positively impact clinic revenue by maximizing patient throughput and optimizing resource utilization.

 Cost per Patient Visit: